 Adjustability is a great technology if you want to make a product that you can adapt for a lot of different people but there is a trade-off.
 To build an adjustable driver you have to spend money and you have to use mass, so really from a cost and performance stand point you make sacrifices with the centre of gravity and with the MOI.
 A tour player doesn’t necessarily care about that but for the average golfer you are getting a less forgiving product.

 If you are an average golfer and you have bought an adjustable driver and you haven’t really adjusted it much or you aren’t getting more distance from it than your last driver, you are probably not benefiting from the trade-off that those products are making.
 So we said 'get that out of there', use the mass more effectively, and design something for the average golfer with a slower swing speed and who tends to slice the ball.

 We’ve discussed golf balls with you before and this year you are launching a new version of the AD333, the 8th generation of the ball and a long and successful franchise.

 It is a long, storied and popular franchise!
 Srixon have been the number one brand in this category of golf ball in the UK for 11 years now so it is a pretty special product.

 In that case how do you improve a ball that is so successful without messing with the formula that makes it so popular?

 That’s a great way to put it, that you don’t want to screw anything up and you want to make fine tuning adjustments that make differences that people can actually see and that brings a compelling new level of performance.
-For this ball that comes from a new dimple pattern and Spin Skin technology.
+For the 2017 AD333 ball that comes from a new dimple pattern and Spin Skin technology.
 We have taken a lot of the tour technology we have and tuned it for the average golfer.